anvil-works/anvil-runtime/README.md

 #### microsoft-tenant-id

-If your app uses Anvil's [Microsoft Service](https://anvil.works/docs/integrations/microsoft), for login or anything else, you may wish to restrict all logins to one Azure AD tenant.
+If your app uses Anvil's [Microsoft Service](https://anvil.works/docs/integrations/microsoft), for login or anything else, you may wish to restrict all logins to one Entra ID tenant.
 Specify it with this option.

 ## Troubleshooting and other notes